 His current role sees him travelling weekly to the MENA region, engaging at Ministerial and Head of State level to support and maintain strategic relationships.

 He has held leadership and management roles at all ranks and has a long-held passion for supporting the Muslim community within todays armed forces.
 He is currently the Armed Forces Muslim Champion.

 Lady Sheikh was born in Nairobi, Kenya and came to the UK in 1967 as a teenager.

-After completing her studies in London, she trained as a certified accountant before joining the BBC for seven years.
+After completing her studies in London, she trained as a Chartered Certified Accountant before joining the BBC for seven years.
 After that, she worked for Yugotours rising to the position of Assistant Chief Accountant.

 She was an adviser to Lord Sheikh in his work when he was the majority shareholder of the insurance brokerage Camberford Law plc (now Camberford Law Ltd), which employed over 200 people.
 She also ran and managed Lord Sheikh’s Parliamentary Office and staff.

 For many years Lady Sheikh has been an elected member of the Executive Committee of the Conservative Muslim Forum, a grouping within the Conservative Party.

 She is passionate about the education and empowerment of women, helping orphans in poverty in the third world, promoting interfaith relations and environmental issues.